RustMania/ithaca/README.md

 * DEPOSIT  - add an amount to the account
 * WITHDRAW  - withdraw an amount
-* DISPUTE  - lock same exact amount previously DEPOSITED into "held" state
+* DISPUTE  - lock same exact amount previously DEPOSITED into its "held" state
-* RESOLVE - unlock an amount previously DISPUTED back to available state
+* RESOLVE - unlock an amount previously DISPUTED back to the available state
 * CHARGEBACK - withdraw an amount previously DISPUTED.
 The operation leads to account locking so that any following transactions with this account will be rejected

 The uniqueness of a transaction is guaranteed by using the domain of 32 bit unsigned numbers for the ID.